 Marketers track leads, conversions, and return on investment (ROI) using different attribution models.
 A customized attribution model considers a business’s distinct product offers and sales pipeline.
-With the proper measurement technique, you can get the best marketing attribution results.
+You can get the best marketing attribution results with the proper measurement technique.

 With so many attribution models, platforms, and providers to pick from and track, marketing professionals frequently struggle to discover the optimal analytics combination for identifying and removing inefficient spending.
 To help you find the most practical approach, here’s how to efficiently measure B2B revenue attribution.

 In one-touch attribution models, revenue is assigned to a single touchpoint along the customer journey.
 It’s the most prevalent model, with 60% of marketers utilizing single-touch and 40% using multi-touch models.
 A single-touch paradigm has the advantage of being simple to grasp and execute.
 The disadvantage is that it overlooks additional touchpoints during the purchasing journey.
 As a result of this blind spot, a marketer may invest in a marketing campaign that proves to be less fruitful than anticipated.

 On the other hand, multi-touch attribution is most effective when a substantial amount of data from multiple sources is available.
 Additionally, these models more accurately represent the full spectrum of client interactions with your business.
 You can determine whether channels are underperforming or outperforming the rest of your media mix by identifying numerous touchpoints.
 It will provide you with the knowledge necessary to adapt your plan and efficiently manage your marketing budget.